To speak with our Schools and Youth Group specialist, please contact us

 Lake orienteering with off-site campfire lunch

-Day visit programmes can also be easily adapted to include a residential – ideal as a one night taster for Year 5s.
-Year 6s could have an activity day to look forward to after SATs or an ‘End of an Era Summer Trip’ as a Year 6 leavers’ treat.
+Day visit programmes can also easily be adapted to include a residential – ideal as a one night taster for Year 5s.
+An ideal opportunity for Year 6s to have an activity day to look forward to after SATs or an ‘End of an Era Summer Trip’ as a Year 6 leavers’ treat.

-A day trip to remember – ideal for budding Flintstones studying the Stone Age in Year 3 – but we can adapt it to be suitable for Year 4s, 5s and 6s too.
+A day trip to remember; Ideal for budding Flintstones studying the Stone Age in Year 3 – Can be adapted to suit for Year 4s, 5s and 6s.

-A full day visit covers four outdoor activities; for half a day visit just choose two activities.
-We can tailor it to fit into your school day:
+A full day visit covers four outdoor activities; A half day visit, choose two activities.
+We will tailor it to fit into your school day:

 Areas of the curriculum and topics can include the following:

-Let us know if your pupils have a particular focus area in class and our instructors can concentrate on specific outputs for your outdoor learning (eg, food, clothing, building materials, ecology)
+If your pupils have a particular area of focus in class, our instructors can concentrate on specific outputs for your outdoor learning (eg, food, clothing, building materials, ecology)